esutwo/docker-osticket/README.md

   * Automates configuration file & database installation
   * EMail support

-OSTicket is being served by [nginx](http://wiki.nginx.org/Main) using [PHP-FPM](http://php-fpm.org/) with PHP 7.2.
+OSTicket is being served by [apache2](https://httpd.apache.org/) using [PHP-FPM](http://php-fpm.org/) with PHP 7.2.
 PHP7's [mail](http://php.net/manual/en/function.mail.php) function is configured to use [msmtp](http://msmtp.sourceforge.net/) to send out-going messages.

-The `setup/` directory has been renamed as `setup_hidden/` and the file system permissions deny nginx access to this location.
+The `setup/` directory has been renamed as `setup_hidden/` and the file system permissions deny apache access to this location.
 It was not removed as the setup files are required as part of the automatic configuration during container start.